Marketing Firm Spills Nearly Three Million Records

 A US digital marketing provider has exposed almost three million records containing personally identifiable information (PII) after another cloud configuration mistake.

-The privacy snafu at Friendemic, whose main clients are reportedly US car dealerships, was discovered by Aaron Phillips at Comparitech.
+The privacy snafu at Friendemic, whose main clients are reportedly US car dealerships, was discovered by Comparitech.
 As is usual in these cases, the unencrypted data was left exposed to the public internet with no password or authentication required to access it.

-In this particular instance it was an unsecured Amazon S3 bucket which Phillips claimed to be an SQL dump or database backup, potentially created for migrating data between servers.
+In this particular instance it was an unsecured Amazon S3 bucket which Comparitech claimed to be an SQL dump or database backup, potentially created for migrating data between servers.

 All told there were over 2.7 million records including full names, phone numbers and email addresses, alongside 16 OAuth tokens stored in plaintext.